salesforce/rules_spring/README.md

-## Salesforce Bazel OSS Contributions
+## Salesforce Spring Boot Rule for Bazel

-This is the parent repo of the code we want to contribute to OSS.
+This WORKSPACE contains the Spring Boot rule for the [Bazel](https://bazel.build/) build system.
-Since each contribution is quite different in nature, each is isolated into a distinct Bazel Workspace.
+It enables Bazel to build Spring Boot applications and package them as an executable jar file.

-This will make compliance to the Salesforce OSS process easier to manage.
+The rule is contained in a directory that is designed to be copied into your WORKSPACE.

-Contributions:
+It has detailed documentation:
-- [bazel-springboot-rule](bazel-springboot-rule): a Bazel extension to build Spring Boot applications
+- [bazel-springboot-rule](tools/springboot): a Bazel extension to build Spring Boot applications